PsyControLab/PyC_ControlMetrics/README.md

-# PyC_Controllability_Measurement
+# PyC_ControlMetrics

 ## Overview
-"PyC_Controllability_Measurement" is a Python repository focused on computing key control metrics in network theory, particularly for complex systems like neural and social networks.
+"PyC_ControlMetrics" is a Python repository focused on computing key control metrics in network theory, particularly for complex systems like neural and social networks.
 It includes functions for calculating Average Controllability, Modal Controllability, and Time Constants of nodes within a network.

 ## Background
 Controllability in networks is crucial for understanding how individual nodes or elements influence the overall dynamics of a system.
 This repository provides tools to measure: